rpm-software-management/dnf5/doc/commands/install.8.rst

 ``--skip-broken``
     | Resolve any dependency problems by removing packages that are causing problems from the transaction.

+``--skip-unavailable``
+    | Allow skipping build dependencies not available in repositories.
+All available build dependencies will be installed.

 ``--advisories=ADVISORY_NAME,...``
     | Consider only content contained in advisories with specified name.
     | This is a list option.